danilocgsilva/programming-knowledge/exercises.md

 This means that the sum of all twelve abilities must match the initial score give.

+3. From Leet code: Remove Elements

+Given an integer array nums and an integer array val, remove all occurrences of val from nums in-place.
+The order of the elements may be changed.
+Then return the number of elements in nums which are not equal to val.

+Consider the number of elements in nums that are not equal to val to be k.
+To get accepted, you need to:

+1. Modify the array nums such that the first k elements contain the values which are not equal to val.
+2. The remaining elements of nums are not important.
+3. Return k

 # Design Patterns

 1. Check the following module: